 In the Telephony Center, each Call Director extension associates a voice processor extension (or channel) with a communication platform extension dedicated to interactive messages.
-For announcements, the Call Director extension also associates a communication platform Device ID.
+For announcements (OpenScape Business only), the Call Director extension also associates the voice processor extension with a communication platform Device ID.